ComposableFi/emulated-light-client/solana/ics27/README.md

 As of now it has (after 3 years in dev) limitation - reason why Michal forked Anchor and not supporting some scenarios like we dicussing https://forum.solana.com/t/srfc-00002-off-chain-instruction-account-resolution/25/3

 So I do not plan to use Anchor to avoid issues.

+## ALT reuse

+Seems not possible https://docs.solanalabs.com/proposals/versioned-transactions#lookup-table-re-initialization , so LUT to be always part of IBC packet, making it huge.
+At least not optimal variant.
+Futher researche needed.

+## Grants

+Composable after can apply for GRANTs from Solana as IBC + relayer + LUT implemement 2 of 5 imprvement https://docs.solanalabs.com/proposals/versioned-transactions#other-proposals